ojokure/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-# deploying an approach similar to binary search, seeing as number of floors we have to go through is sorted
+# deploying an approach similar to binary search, seeing as number of floors we have to go through is in oder(sorted)

 # n = number of floors/stories, so highest_floor = length(n)